 Since 1992, LEAP has led the movement to provide children and youth with opportunities to thrive in all areas of their lives.
 LEAP reaches into neighborhoods that are laden with a shortage of positive resources, and we empower the children and youth of these communities to be positive resources themselves.
 The very essence of LEAP stands for the primary components of a developing studentís life:

 LEAP currently serves children in New Haven, CT.
-Our multi-tiered mentoring model pairs one civic-minded recent college graduate (Academic Coach) with one currently-enrolled college student (Senior Counselor), who together work with a group of 10-12 children of the same gender and age-range from the same neighborhood or public school.
-Concurrently, each group has a high school student, or College Prep Scholar (CPS), who participates in a separate youth development curriculum four days of the week and then meets with the children once weekly.
-During the school year, children meet with their Coach and SC every day after school for homework assistance, academic support and enrichment activities.
+Our multi-tiered mentoring model pairs one civic-minded college student (Senior Counselor) with one high school student (Junior Counselor), who together work with a group of 8 children of the same gender and age-range from the same neighborhood or public school.
+Junior Counselors participate in a separate youth development curriculum four days of the week and then meet with the children once weekly.
+During the school year, children meet with their Senior Counselor every day after school for homework assistance, academic support and enrichment activities.
 In the summer, children enjoy a full-day program, with classroom time in the morning and experiential learning opportunities in the afternoon.
 LEAPís holistic approach combines homework assistance, academic support, enrichment and social activities all in one program.

-Continually throughout the year, Academic Coaches and Senior Counselors attend separate training workshops.
+Continually throughout the year, Senior Counselors attend training workshops.
 This professional development is part of the organizationís targeted goal for children to see learning as a life-long endeavor.
-Whether in the Childrenís Program, the Youth Development Program, or the Community Center, all people at LEAP are members of a community that supports their personal, educational and professional development and cultivates their value for self, education, and community.
+Whether in the Childrenís Program or the Youth Development Program, all people at LEAP are members of a community that supports their personal, educational and professional development and cultivates their value for self, education, and community.

-The Childrenís Program, currently operating year-round in three high-poverty New Haven neighborhoods, provides 250-300 children ages 6-12 (children must be 7 by Dec 31st for the fall component must already be 7 to enroll in the spring or summer components) with summer and after school programming to develop academically and socially.
+The Childrenís Program, currently operating year-round in three high-poverty New Haven neighborhoods, provides 250-300 children ages 7-12 with summer and after school programming to develop academically and socially.
 LEAPís programming addresses the whole child, with activities in reading, arts, athletics and interpersonal skill-building tasks.
 With the educational reforms re-shaping New Havenís schools, LEAP is poised in an important place as one of the chief providers of OST (out-of-school-time) programming.
 The New Haven School Change Initiative has recognized OST organizations as key partners in the movement toward closing the achievement gap.
 To this aim, LEAP supports New Haven Public Schools.
 Our curriculum aligns with district standards, and our after-school program offers children three distinct benefits: Academic Support, Academic Remediation and Academic Enrichment.
-Academic Coaches create lessons that support the schoolís curriculum and engage the children as active learners.
-Senior Counselors assist Coaches and engage children in math, reading and writing lessons while building social skills within a team of peers.
+Senior Counselors engage children in math, reading and writing lessons while building social skills within a team of peers.

 Middle school and high school students are mentors-in-training as they develop themselves and serve as role models for LEAP children.

 In addition to our Childrenís Program, LEAP runs a vibrant Youth Development Program for middle and high school students.
-Youth ages 13 through 15 are part of the Leaders-in-Training (LIT) program, and students ages 16 through 18 participate in the College Prep Scholar (CPS) initiative.
+Youth ages 13 through 15 are part of the Leaders-in-Training (LIT) program, and students ages 16 through 18 participate in the Junior Counselor initiative.

-Motivated, college-bound high school students from the New Haven area serve as College Prep Scholars.
+Motivated, college-bound high school students from the New Haven area serve as Junior Counselor.
 They participate in the College Summit program, SAT preparation, volunteerism activities and travel abroad opportunities.
-CPSs serve as role models for children and LITs as well.
+JCs serve as role models for children and LITs as well.

 OUR TEACHERS AND MENTORS

-LEAP hires exemplary college students and post-graduates who possess a passion for education and a belief in the potential of all children.
+LEAP hires exemplary college students who possess a passion for education and a belief in the potential of all children.
 They receive extensive training on topics ranging from child development and effective reading strategies to CPR and First Aid.
-Senior Counselors (SCs) manage and mentor a group of 10-12 children with guidance from Academic Coaches.
-SCs help implement curriculum and plan and lead afterschool clubs and field trips.
-Senior Counselors also attend regular workshops and trainings to further develop themselves as leaders and scholars.
-During the summer, SCs live in LEAP-sponsored housing in our childrenís neighborhoods and thus become a strong fabric in our LEAPersí lives.
+Senior Counselors (SCs) manage and mentor a group of 8 children.
+They implement curriculum and plan and lead afterschool clubs and field trips.
+In addition, they attend regular workshops and trainings to further develop themselves as leaders and scholars.
+During the summer, Senior Counselors live in LEAP-sponsored housing in our childrenís neighborhoods and thus become a strong fabric in our LEAPersí lives.

 | | Share